linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/13 Binomial Trees.md

 13.25.
 In Problem 13.24, suppose a trader sells 10,000 European call options and the two-step tree describes the behavior of the stock.
 How many shares of the stock are needed to hedge the 6-month European call for the first and second 3-month period?
 For the second time period, consider both the case where the stock price moves up during the first period and the case where it moves down during the first period.

 13.26.
-A stock price is currently $50.
-It is known that at the end of 6 months it will be either $60 or $42.
+A stock price is currently \$50.
+It is known that at the end of 6 months it will be either \$60 or \$42.
 The risk-free rate of interest with continuous compounding is 12\% per annum.
-Calculate the value of a 6-month European call option on the stock with an exercise price of $48.
+Calculate the value of a 6-month European call option on the stock with an exercise price of \$48.
 Verify that no-arbitrage arguments and risk-neutral valuation arguments give the same answers.
  13.27.
-A stock price is currently $40.
+A stock price is currently \$40.
 Over each of the next two 3-month periods it is expected to go up by 10\% or down by 10\%.
-The risk-free interest rate is 12\% per annum with continuous compounding. (a) What is the value of a 6-month European put option with a strike price of $42? (b) What is the value of a 6-month American put option with a strike price of 42?
+The risk-free interest rate is 12\% per annum with continuous compounding. (a) What is the value of a 6-month European put option with a strike price of \$42? (b) What is the value of a 6-month American put option with a strike price of 42?
 13.28.
 Using a "trial-and-error" approach, estimate how high the strike price has to be in Problem 13.27 for it to be optimal to exercise the option immediately.
 13.29.
-Consider a European call option on a non-dividend-paying stock where the stock price is  $40, the strike price is$ 40, the risk-free rate is 4\% per annum, the volatility is 30\% per annum, and the time to maturity is 6 months.
+Consider a European call option on a non-dividend-paying stock where the stock price is  \$40, the strike price is\$ 40, the risk-free rate is 4\% per annum, the volatility is 30\% per annum, and the time to maturity is 6 months.

 (a) Calculate  $u, d$ , and  $p$  for a two-step tree.